acid-unit/module-google-tag-manager/README.md

 ## Customer Session

-For customer session events, event name and Customer ID or Error Message is sent to data layer.
+For customer session events, event name and Customer ID or Error Message is sent to the data layer.

 Event structure and data can be modified in `js/handler/page-data.js` file